MicrosoftDocs/memdocs/memdocs/intune/protect/advanced-threat-protection-configure.md

 When you established the connection between Intune and Microsoft Defender ATP, Intune received a Microsoft Defender ATP onboarding configuration package from Microsoft Defender ATP.
 You deploy this configuration package to your Windows devices with a device configuration profile for Microsoft Defender ATP.

 The configuration package configures devices to communicate with [Microsoft Defender ATP services](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/microsoft-defender-advanced-threat-protection) to scan files and detect threats.
-The device is also configured to report to Microsoft Defender ATP the devices risk level (based on compliance policies you'll create).
+The device is also configured to report to Microsoft Defender ATP the devices risk level based on compliance policies you'll create.

 After you onboard a device using the configuration package, you don't need to do it again.
 You can also onboard devices using a [group policy or Microsoft Endpoint Configuration Manager](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/configure-endpoints).